Your Academic Liaison Librarian can help you create and edit your online reading lists. Contact them for:

 We recommend that you use the Library's Summon search to find journal articles, as this will ensure that reading list links direct students to the correct journal platform.

 If the article that you want to recommend is not available from the Library, you can use the Bookmark Browser Extension to save information from other sources such as publisher's websites.
-When the Library checks and Reviews your list, we look to obtain a copyright-cleared copy and let you know if there are any queries.
+When the Library checks and Reviews your list, if necessary we look to obtain a copyright-cleared copy and let you know if there are any queries.

 3. Use the Bookmark Button to save information about the article to 'My Bookmarks'